Capital punishment in Japan: Opposition

 The Human Rights Documentation Centre says that the issuance of death warrants by the Ministry of Justice may be politically motivated.
 In 1997, Norio Nagayama, a prisoner who committed the first of several murders as a juvenile, was executed during the sentencing phase of "Sakakibara Seito" for the Kobe child murders, also resulting in a high-profile juvenile murder trial – an attempt, according to South Asia Human Rights Documentation Center, to show that the harshest punishment could be administered to juveniles.
 According to The New York Times, the execution of Tsutomu Miyazaki after the Akihabara massacre was claimed to be a similar case.

-Supporters say that due to capital punishment, it acts as a deterrence which resulted in Japan having one of the lowest murder rates in the world, only after Singapore, which also practices capital punishment.
-A 2020 study examining the issue by the University of Chicago concluded that "neither the death sentence rate nor the execution rate has a statistically significant effect on the homicide and robbery-homicide rates" in Japan.
+Supporters say that capital punishment acts as a deterrent and has resulted in Japan's having one of the lowest murder rates in the world, after only Singapore, which also practices capital punishment.
+A 2020 study by Daisuke Mori of the Kumamoto University Faculty of Law, important for its thorough review and replication of all earlier such studies, carefully examined deterrence correlations and concluded that "neither the death sentence rate nor the execution rate has a statistically significant effect on... homicide and robbery-homicide rates" in Japan, while acknowledging both that important variables related to these rates may have been overlooked, and that the principle conclusion does not imply that these rates do not have a deterrent effect (as "failure to reject a null hypothesis does not imply that the null hypothesis is correct").